MortyBiomech/KneeExo_EEG_Analysis/code/README.md

 Analysis code by Morteza Khosrotabar, Lauflabor Locomotion Lab, TU Darmstadt.
 Several functions derive from work by Noelle Jacobsen, Amanda Studnicki and Joe Gwinn.
-See `CREDITS.md` at the repository root, and the headers in `vendor/` and `archive/`.
+See `Credits.md` at the repository root, and the headers in `vendor/` and `archive/`.

-Released under GPL-3.0, because the forked functions it redistributes are GPL-3.0.
+Released under GPL-3.0-or-later, because the forked functions it redistributes are GPL-3.0.
+See `LICENSE` and `Credits.md` at the repository root.